biagio-nuzzo/dockerized-express-sequelize/README.md

 - [Docker](https://www.docker.com/) (version X.X.X)
 - [PostgreSQL](https://www.postgresql.org/) (version X.X.X)

+## Environment Variables :key:

+The following environment variables need to be set before running the project:

+- `PG_DB`: The name of the PostgreSQL database.
+- `PG_USER`: The username for accessing the PostgreSQL database.
+- `PG_PASSWORD`: The password for accessing the PostgreSQL database.
+- `PG_HOST`: The hostname for the PostgreSQL database.
+- `DB_PORT`: The port number on which the PostgreSQL database is running.
+- `NODE_SERVER_PORT`: The port number on which the Node.js server should run.

+Make sure to set these variables with appropriate values in your environment.

 ## Getting Started :rocket:

 To get this project up and running on your local machine, follow these steps: